How To Carry A Combi Tool

 Just make sure the Combi is secure and cannot slide forward or backward while riding or cause any problems with control or safety of your bike.

-This method keeps the heavy head of the tool low down and out of the way.
-On some bikes like a KTM you can use an peice of poly irrigation pipe about 8 inches long with a minimum 1 inch ID and pop rivet it to the skid plate.
+The below methods keeps the heavy head of the tool lower down and out of the way.
+On some bikes like a KTM you can use an peice of PVC pipe about 4 inches long with a minimum 1 inch ID and pop rivet it to the skid plate.
 Then attaching a spring to hold the Combu tool in place (as shown in picture below)

 The Combi pick head slides into the tube and the spring holds it in place.

-The back of the Combi is held in place by a mini loop Bungee wrapped around the frame.
+The back of the Combi is held in place by one inch wide webbing cut to size with a hole made with a soldering gun and then attached under an existing side cover bolt or seat bolt with a large washer OR with a mini loop Bungee wrapped around the frame.

 This setup allows you to quickly take the Combi off the bike and keeps the Combi from rattling around on the bike.